Related Posts

 2. Stability and delivery issues

 Another challenge lies in ensuring the stability and effective delivery of peptide-based agents.
 Peptides are susceptible to enzymatic degradation, limiting their bioavailability and therapeutic efficacy.
 Moreover, delivering peptides to the site of infection or targeting specific tissues can be challenging due to their size and potential immunogenicity.
-Overcoming these limitations requires innovative strategies such as encapsulation in nanoparticles or modification with stabilizing agents to enhance their stability and targeted delivery.
+Overcoming these limitations requires innovative strategies such as nanoparticle encapsulation or modification with stabilizing agents to enhance their stability and targeted delivery.

 3. Resistance development by zoonotic pathogens

 Zoonotic pathogens have shown remarkable adaptability and can develop resistance against conventional antimicrobial agents over time.
 Similarly, there is a risk that zoonotic pathogens may also develop resistance against peptide-based anti-zoonotic disease agents.
-This poses a significant challenge in developing long-term solutions against these diseases.
+This poses a significant challenge in developing long-term solutions to these diseases.
 Continuous monitoring of pathogen evolution and understanding the mechanisms underlying resistance development will be crucial in mitigating this challenge.

 Possible solutions: